orbarkalifa/TVMaze-Actors-WebAPI/README.md

-# TVMaze Israeli Actors API & Client
+# TVMaze Actors API & Client

 This project is a full-stack application designed to fetch, display, and manage data about actors from the TVMaze API.
 It features a Node.js/Express backend that serves data to a React frontend, incorporating server-side caching, data validation, and the ability for users to add and delete comments for each actor.